paulbartell/CSE-14X-Section-Code/12wi143/01-ArrayList/section_one.md

 methods.
 The client doesn't actually have to worry how eat and sleep's tiny code details work.
 All the client has to do is say a.sleep and a will go to sleep.
-In fact, often I'd say is that **the client doesn't even want to know the implementation details of a class**
+In fact, often I'd say is that **the client doesn't even want to know the implementation details of a class**.
+Remember that.
+It will come up later.

-# ArrayList
+## ArrayList

 The ArrayIntList is a class that describes an object to wrap around arrays.
 Ordinarily, you cannot change the size of an array.
 If you spawn one of size 4,